msteffan/fundamentals/02_chapter/03_lesson.md

 ## Get Started with Git

+Git does a lot for you behind the scenes.
+When we want to start tracking changes in a specific folder, we "initialize a repository" in that folder.
+Behind the scenes, this just adds an (invisible) folder called ".git" into the current folder you're in.
+The git software (which you'll accessing on the command line) uses that folder to store all the data it needs to operate.

-Git gets to work once you add a folder called ".git" into the folder you would like track.
-To add this special folder, you need to use the command line (see, told you that thing would be useful).
+To add this special folder, you need to use the command line.

 ###Initialize your First Repository